Cycling in Langley

 • High-Speed Roads: Many major roads have high speed limits and heavy traffic, creating barriers for cyclists.

-• Limited Protected Infrastructure: Few routes offer physical separation from motor vehicles.
+• Limited Protected Infrastructure: Many routes still require sharing space with motor vehicles.

 • Suburban Development Patterns: Long distances between destinations and curvilinear street patterns can make cycling less convenient.